johngavel/Terminal/README.md

 * setTokenizer - This overrides the default tokenizer of " " with user supplied tokens.
 * setEcho - This configures the terminal class to echo the incoming data.
 * getEcho - Returns the echo setting for the terminal.
-* useColor - The Terminal Class can use the common color escape codes.
+* setColor - The Terminal Class can use the common color escape codes.
 However not all terminals process these.
-* usePrompt - Allows you to suppress all prompts to the user.
+* setPrompt - Allows you to suppress all prompts to the user.
 ### Terminal Output
 * banner - displays the banner for the terminal to the user.
 * prompt - displays the prompt for the terminal to the user, indicating input requested.